menu

 Occupations and Workforce

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Union Hall - Penhook is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Union Hall - Penhook is a town of service providers, sales and office workers, and managers.
-There are especially a lot of people living in Union Hall - Penhook who work in food service (25.20%), office and administrative support (13.29%), and management occupations (9.97%).
+Overall, Union Hall - Penhook is a town of service providers, managers, and professionals.
+There are especially a lot of people living in Union Hall - Penhook who work in food service (23.19%), management occupations (11.34%), and office and administrative support (9.00%).

 Setting & Lifestyle

-Being a small town, Union Hall - Penhook does not have a public transit system used by locals to get to and from work.
+Union Hall - Penhook is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

 Union Hall - Penhook is a somewhat ethnically-diverse town.
 The people who call Union Hall - Penhook home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Union Hall - Penhook residents report their race to be White, followed by Asian.
-Important ancestries of people in Union Hall - Penhook include German, English, Irish, Italian, and Dutch.
+The greatest number of Union Hall - Penhook residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Union Hall - Penhook include German, English, Irish, Italian, and Swedish.

 The most common language spoken in Union Hall - Penhook is English.
 Other important languages spoken here include Italian and Polish.